 |Checked by Microsoft||This is a Microsoft-managed solution.
 Solution analysis isn't permitted on these solutions.|

 |Checked by Publisher||This is a third-party-managed solution.
 Currently, solution analysis isn't available for these solutions.|

 Review the solution checker report

 When a solution check is completed, you can view the analysis report in the portal, or you can download the report from your web browser.
-In the portal, you have options to filter, group results by Issue, Location or by Severity and view detailed information for issues detected in your solution.
+In the portal, you have options to sort results by Issue, Location or by Severity and view detailed information for issues detected in your solution.

 Next to the unmanaged solution where you want to view the solution checker report, select ..., point to Solution checker, and then select View results.

-Select an Issue to view the details and guidance on how to resolve.
+Select an issue to view the details and guidance on how to resolve.

 The solution check results are also available for download.
 The solution checker zip file is downloaded to the folder specified by your web browser.
 The download report is in Excel format and contains several visualizations and columns that assist you in identifying the impact, type, and location of each issue detected in your solution.
 A link to detailed guidance about how to resolve the issue is also provided.

 - In the left pane, select Solutions.
 If the item isn’t in the left navigation pane, select …More and then select the item you want.

 - Next to the unmanaged solution where you want to download the solution checker report, select ..., point to Solution checker, and then select Download results.